GlassHeaded/GlassHeaded/README.md

 random stuff but i like Marina and the Diamonds👀👀 TFJ album is unskipable broo😭😂

 the rest is a wip ok??
+ok.. ok..
+ihave exam so i might not online a lot